Proper Body Landmark Subset Enables More Accurate and 5X Faster Recognition of Isolated Signs in LIBRAS: Results and Discussion

-Table \ref{tab:results-comparative} presents the results of the comparative evaluation with the literature.
+Table \ref{tab:results-comparative} shows the results of the comparative evaluation with the literature.
 Results for \cite{cerna2021multimodal} are reported only for \textsc{LIBRAS-UFOP}.
-On \textsc{MINDS-Libras}, our accuracy was comparable to \cite{alves2024enhancing}, who slightly benefited from training for 30 epochs instead of the original 20.
-Although \cite{naz2025} achieved the highest accuracy, their evaluation relied on a less robust cross-validation protocol rather than LOPO.
+On \textsc{MINDS-Libras}, our accuracy was comparable to \cite{alves2024enhancing}, which slightly benefited from increasing training (30 epochs rather than 20).
+Although \cite{naz2025} achieved the highest accuracy, their evaluation relied on a less robust evaluation protocol than LOPO.
+For reference, De Castro et al. \cite{de2023automatic} observed an accuracy drop of nearly 40 p.p. when switching from traditional $k$-fold to LOPO, highlighting how strongly results depend on the evaluation protocol.

-On \textsc{LIBRAS-UFOP}, we outperformed the competing methods in all metrics, including \cite{naz2025} (+2 p.p. in accuracy), which employed a less robust cross-validation protocol.
-Compared to \cite{alves2024enhancing}, our method achieved a substantially higher performance across all metrics (+11 p.p. in F1-score).
-These results demonstrate that a properly selected subset of landmarks, combined with an imputation procedure for missing landmarks, improves accuracy even when using a lighter framework for landmark extraction.
-The next section provides an alternative perspective on the gains, focusing on the speed-up achieved by our method.
+On \textsc{LIBRAS-UFOP}, we outperformed the competing methods in all metrics, including \cite{naz2025} (+2 p.p. in accuracy), which did not employ LOPO.
+Compared to \cite{alves2024enhancing}, we achieved significative higher performance across all metrics (+11 p.p. in F1-score).
+These results reveal that a proper subset of landmarks, combined with an imputation procedure, is highly beneficial even when using lighter landmark extraction.